telerik/kendo-react-buttons/docs/buttongroup/overview.md

 # ButtonGroup Overview

 The Kendo UI ButtonGroup for React is a container for two or more Kendo UI Button components.
-Each Button can be separately configured depending on your project requirements and according to the [Button client-side API]({% slug api_button_kendouiforreact %}).
+Each Button can be separately configured depending on your project requirements and according to the [Button client-side API](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).

 The ButtonGroup is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.

-**Figure 1.
-A ButtonGroup template displaying text and a sprite icon as a background image**
+**Figure 1: A ButtonGroup template displaying text and a sprite icon as a background image**

 //a template screen to be added - Vasko